OptimizingClaudeCode:Karpathy's10xAgenticWorkflowGuide

 - macOS/Linux (for current session):

-Verify: In your Python script, attempt to create an Anthropic client instance and make a simple API call (e.g., a basic message creation).
-If the key is set correctly, the call will succeed.
+Verify: In your Python script, try creating an Anthropic client instance and making a trivial API call.
+If the key is set correctly, it'll succeed.
+If it throws an authentication error, you know where to look.

 # Python